Breaking Down Barriers – The aim of the project

 Breaking Down Barriers aims to:

-- facilitate patient organisations and support groups to join together and share examples of best practice
+- facilitate patient organisations and support groups to join together and share examples of good practice

-- develop new guidelines to highlight effective ways to support families at increased risk of having a child with a genetic disorder
+- develop new guidelines to highlight effective ways to support families at increased chance of having a child with a genetic disorder

 - address difficulties and inequalities experienced by families in accessing mainstream services